 - Consistently supporting the concept that persons with developmental disabilities have a choice of where to live and how to spend both their daytime activities and leisure time.

 - Ensuring that individuals are aware of the range of available housing options from which they may seek alternatives.

 - Consistently measuring itself on qualitative metrics, rather than the size of its homes or who owns them.
 It is our mission to provide well-staffed, quality housing opportunities that are safe, homey, environmentally friendly, allow for movement within the community, are located close to work opportunities, and feature other amenities that make for a high quality living condition.

 - Believing that when all persons know their rights and when all providers are measured on the same qualitative metrics, size and ownership become meaningless indicators.

-- Continuing to be a strong partner of the Detroit-Wayne Mental Health Authority and an outspoken advocate for services for persons affiliated with COC.
+- Continuing to be a strong partner of the Detroit-Wayne Integrated Health Network and an outspoken advocate for services for persons affiliated with COC.